 Instead, White was taking the train to Florida to visit family during those two years that she didn't fly.
 “One trip from Miami to Washington, D.C., took 24 hours.
 I knew then I needed to get back on a plane,” she said.
 “Plus, I had a dream to see the world and I knew I could not do that by train.”

 White has five great tips on how people with a fear of flying can adapt.

-Speak to people who fly for a living or fly a lot for work and even enjoyment.
 Ask them their thoughts on what you are afraid of when it comes to flying.
 For me it is turbulence.
-My mother, who was a jetsetter, told me to think of it like potholes in the road when driving.
+My mother, who was a jet-setter, told me to think of it like potholes in the road when driving.

-There are lots of courses, both online and offered by airlines and companies, that are geared at adapting to and overcoming a fear of flying, which are highlighted below.
+There are lots of courses, both online and offered by airlines and companies, that are geared at adapting to and overcoming a fear of flying, which is highlighted below.